 Clothing Check is located in Memorial Stadium's north side tunnel, directly behind the upper stadium seats.
 Clothing Check will be available to race participants starting at 6:30 am.
 Volunteers will be available to store and retrieve your bag.
 All bags must be clearly marked with your bib number.
 Under no circumstances should you bring valuables, as the Seattle Marathon Association is not responsible for lost or stolen articles.
 Finishers taking 6 1/2 hours or longer may claim their bag at the Finish Line.

 Any items found on the course will be brought to Clothing Check.
 Please see a clothing check volunteer if you have lost or found an item.
 All lost and found clothing not claimed at the end of race day will be donated to charity.
 For information on lost and found items of value, please contact the Seattle Marathon Association Office at 206.729.3660 M-F between 9 am and 4 pm.

 Timing Services and Results

 The race is timed using ChronoTrack tag technology.
-Your tag must be picked up at EXPO, and worn on the shoe during the race.
-Your results cannot be posted unless the tag is worn on your shoe in the proper manner.
+Your tag is incorporated into your bib, which must be picked up at EXPO.
+Your results cannot be posted unless the bib and tag is worn in the proper manner.
 For more info and instructions on proper tag use, see the Timing page.